bjhee/bjh-site-assistant/README.md

 ## Description
 The WordPress plugin that provides small functions to help your website working better, especially in "some countries".
 The functions this plugin currently provides:

-#### Replace Google fonts by 360 mirror
+#### Replace Google fonts by Qihoo 360 mirror
 Google fonts (such as Open Sans) are blocked in "some countries".
-Replace the font URL from Google fonts (fonts.googleapi.com) to 360 mirror (fonts.useso.com).
+Replace the font URL from Google fonts (fonts.googleapi.com) to Qihoo 360 mirror (fonts.useso.com).

 #### Replace Gravatar images by local default image
 Gravatar images are blocked in "some countries".
 Replace the image URL from Gravatar (*.gravatar.com) to local default image.